fdev31/drink/README.md

 - find the cleanest way to make all incoming URLs ends with /
 - add proper checks at server side too (in add  & edit methods mostly)
 - Form object?
+- PyFilesystem object ? (can be useful...)

 Fixes:

+- only returns requested range in TODO
+- remove Ctrl+Enter conflict on Markitup
 - /users as user => 401 (should list instead)
 - search => 401 by default (should be allowed)
 - mask file upload widget if File not available here